 Mission: To advance the quality of care of neurosurgical patients by promoting excellence in education and research.

-Vision: The Society of Neurological Surgeons is an effective and respected national organization whose members are the academic leaders of neurological surgery.
+Vision: The Society of Neurological Surgeons is an efficient, effective and respected national organization whose members are the academic leaders of neurological surgery.
 The Society is dedicated to enhancing the practice of neurological surgery by promoting excellence in education research and patient care.

 The Society of Neurological Surgeons (the "Senior Society") is the American society of leaders in neurosurgical residency education, and is the oldest neurosurgical society in the world.
-Academic department chairman, residency program directors, and other key individuals comprise the active membership of the Society.
+Academic department chairs, residency program directors, and other key individuals comprise the active membership of the Society.
 The membership is limited to 220 active members, while senior and honorary members fill out the remainder of the Society.

 In accordance with Article II of the Constitution and Bylaws of the Society, the purpose of the Society in carrying on the traditions of the founding members will be: